Top 10 Best Sites

 With the rise in popularity of digital dating, why are so many singles still frustrated with the process and going home alone at night?

-If you have an active profile and are struggling with the process, you must be wondering why you’re not falling in love or finding a match worth taking home for the holidays.
+If you have an active dating profile and are struggling with the matchmaking process, you must be wondering why you’re not falling in love or finding a match worth taking home for the holidays.

-Further research shows singles are spending time researching their exes online, when they really should be spending time focusing on the future while surfing the Net.
+Further research shows singles are spending time researching their exes online, when they really should be spending time focusing on the future while surfing the web.

 Here are five reasons why you’re failing at online dating: